robinboehm/angularjs-module-ctrl-communication-seed/README.md

 angularjs-de-styled-directive-module-seed
 =====================

-Simple Seed project for a AngularJS Module with a styled directive.
+Simple Seed project for a AngularJS Module that use directives that share a model via controller

 ## Usage